untu/comedy/README.md

 var system = actors({ balancers: ['/some-project-folder/balancers/custom-balancer'] });
 ```

-After that, we just specify the balancer name in the `"balancer"` parameter of our clustered actor, either
+After that, we just specify the balancer's name in the `"balancer"` parameter of our clustered actor, either
 programmatically or via `actors.json` file:

 ```javascript